A Guide for the Cornell College Community

 But I was at a party with friends...

-More than 90% of sexual assaults that occur among college students involve people who know each other, and the majority involve use of alcohol or other drugs.
+Most sexual assaults among college students involve people who know each other, and the majority involve use of alcohol or other drugs.
+Whether someone is sober or under the influence of alcohol or other drugs, if they are sexually assaulted they are not responsible for the assault.

 - Know where you are going and speak up if you are uncomfortable with the plans.